IT regulations

 10. Infringement

-Infringing these regulations may result in sanctions under the institution’s disciplinary processes as detailed in the students’ academic regulations or staff regulations on IRIS.
+Infringing these regulations may result in sanctions under the institution’s disciplinary processes as detailed in the students’ academic regulations or staff regulations.
 Penalties may include withdrawal of service, fines or dismissal/expulsion from the University.
 Offending material will be taken down.
-For contractors, affiliates, applicants, and other users outside the scope of University regulations, any breach of these regulations may result in legal action being taken.
+For contractors, affiliates, applicants and other users outside the scope of University regulations, any breach of these regulations may result in legal action being taken.

 Information about infringement may be passed to appropriate law enforcement agencies, and any other organisations whose regulations you have breached.